hb9kns/gigof/README.md

 - `tidy` : searches for all `*.git` directories and does `git gc` and `fsck`
 - `read` : permits reading of messages from the system administrator
 - `write` : permits writing of messages to the system administrator
+- `schat` : call the simple local shell chat 'schat' if present
 - `clear` : clears all messages to the system administrator
 - `repos` : permits managing of additional repositories
 - `mango` : provides commands for reinstalling initial gopherhole, or even